wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/unattended/unattended-elasticsearch-cluster-installation.rst

 Installing Kibana
 -----------------

 #.
 Download the script.
-Skip this step if you have Kibana installed on the same server as Open Distro for Elasticsearch:
+Skip this step if you are installing Kibana on the same server as Open Distro for Elasticsearch:

     .. code-block:: console